harness/developer-hub/docs/continuous-delivery/verify/cv-concepts/cvfg_cvng.md

 Let's use the Prometheus query as an example to understand this process:

-1. Queries the SII (in this case, pod) to list all possible Pods within the specified time range.
+1. Queries the SII (in this case, pod) to list all possible pods within the specified time range.

    `/api/v1/label/**pod**/values?start=1685548800&end=1685549100&match[]={app="harness-cv-prom-example"}`

-2. Retrieves the PromQL metric values by iterating over the returned SII results for each Pod.
+2. Retrieves the PromQL metric values by iterating over the returned SII results for each pod.

    `api/v1/label/**app**/values?start=1685548800&end=1685549100&match[]={app="harness-cv-prom-example"}`